Excursions are activities organised by the school where the students:

 Principals are responsible for the conduct of all excursions and must ensure:

 - excursions are planned, approved and conducted in accordance with Department policy and requirements.

-- compliance with the Safety Guidelines for Education Outdoors, which are mandatory for excursions requiring school council approval.
+- compliance with the Safety Guidelines for Education Outdoors, which are mandatory for excursions involving adventure activities.

-Important: Principals, teachers, school councillors and others involved in school excursions, must anticipate the possibility of litigation following an incident or injury.
-They must be prepared for a detailed examination of their planning, actions and the curriculum role of any activity.
+Important: Principals, teachers, and others involved in school excursions, must anticipate the possibility of litigation following an incident or injury.
+They must be prepared for a detailed examination of their planning, (including risk management planning), actions and the curriculum role of any activity.

 Excursion Planning Requirements

 While the degree of planning involved will depend on the nature and likelihood of the risks involved, the conduct of any excursion or activity should take into account the following:

 - Educational purpose of the excursion and its contribution to the curriculum

 - Department approval requirements for excursions and staff travel

 - Maintenance of full excursion records, including clear documentation of the planning process